-Learn more about the Bavaria+ Lombardia program
+Learn more about the Germany and Italy program

 Please Note: Dr. Audretsch is the professor of record for this program, however, the course is co-taught by faculty from three universities and also includes a variety of guest lectures.
 Dr. Audretsch will teach several lectures, but you should expect to hear from a variety of people.